danielbanar/MasinaV3/README.md

 ```
 ### Connecting to home
 #### Method 1: PiTunnel (recommended)
-Open https://www.pitunnel.com create an account and follow instrucions.
+* Open https://www.pitunnel.com create an account and follow instrucions.
-Open UDP ports ***2222-2224*** on your router.
+* Ensure UDP ports 2222-2224 are open on your router.

 #### Method 2: WireGuard VPN (use if you have linux server/pc at home)
 * Setup WireGuard server on your home network: https://www.pivpn.io